 On the Rock side, you have the Ragtag Bunch of Misfits.
 They march to the beat of their own drum, they are the outcasts, they write their own music and play their own instruments.
 On the Pop side, you have the antagonists, singers that are clean cut, sparkly, have had years of vocal training, songs written by anonymous professional songwriters, played by anonymous session musicians and their image is tightly controlled.
 To add variety to the story, a third party would be added to the mix in the case of Hip-Hop, which could either go with the raw gangsta approach, or with the shallow glam approach.

 As the two genres contrast with each other, it's an easy way for writers to show contrast between two characters/groups and a way to drive conflict.
-Common storytelling around this usually includes a Battle of the Bands, with the Rock side being the scrappy underdogs and the Pop side being the antagonists.
-Another common theme is inner conflict on whether or not be a Sell-Out and betray artistic vision in order to make money and make easily accessible music.
+Common storytelling around this usually includes a Battle of the Bands, with the Rock side being the scrappy underdogs and the Pop side being their Privileged Rival.
+Another common theme is inner conflict on whether or not be a Sell-Out and betray artistic vision in order to make money and produce easily accessible music.
 Rock is typically portrayed as the choosing artistic vision and Pop commercial success, thus the title of this trope.

-Even older than that is the contest within Classical Music in the 19th century between the fields of Romanticism vs. Enlightenment with Team Romantic favoring the more passionate styles while Team Enlightenment favoring airy, sentimental sounds.
+Even older than that is the contest within Classical Music in the 19th century between the fields of Romanticism Versus Enlightenment with Team Romantic favoring the more passionate styles while Team Enlightenment favored airy, sentimental sounds.

 This can also apply to other music genres in the battle between authenticity and artifice.
-It can be a clash between Rock and Disco much like in The '70s with Rock winning and Disco losing and being a pariah for a good part of a decade, Hip-Hop versus Rhythm and Blues, Punk Rock versus Glam Metal, Punk Rock versus Progressive Rock, Punk Rock versus New Wave Music, Punk Rock versus any other non-punk music genre, Post-Punk versus New Wave Music, Gangsta Rap versus Glam Rap, Thrash Metal versus Hair Metal, Alternative Rock versus Hair Metal, Indie versus Pop music, or the clash between real instruments versus Electronic Music.
+It can be a clash between Rock and Disco much like in The '70s (with Rock winning and Disco losing and being a pariah for a good part of a decade), Hip-Hop versus Rhythm and Blues, Punk Rock versus Glam Metal, Punk Rock versus Progressive Rock, Punk Rock versus New Wave Music, Punk Rock versus any other non-punk music genre, Post-Punk versus New Wave Music, Gangsta Rap versus Glam Rap, Thrash Metal versus Hair Metal, Alternative Rock versus Hair Metal, Indie versus Pop music, or the clash between "real" instruments versus Electronic Music.

 - Sing: Buster tries to make punk rocker Ash into a pop princess, giving her the peppy "Call Me, Maybe" to sing.
 Ash resents this, so for the final performance she sings her own song instead, the personal, hard rocking "Set It All Free", and brings down the house.